sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/server.md

 ## 3.16 -> 3.17

-- There was [a bug](https://github.com/sourcegraph/sourcegraph/issues/11618) in the `sourcegraph/server:3.30.0` release that caused the version displayed on the `site-admin/update` page to be `0.0.0+dev` instead of `3.17.0`.
+- There was [a bug](https://github.com/sourcegraph/sourcegraph/issues/11618) in release that caused the version displayed on the `site-admin/update` page to be `0.0.0+dev` instead of `3.17.0`.
 This issue [was fixed](https://github.com/sourcegraph/sourcegraph/pull/11633) in the `3.17.2` release.
 We recommend that you avoid this issue by upgrading past `3.17.0` to `3.17.2` using the [Standard upgrade procedure](#Standard-upgrade-procedure) listed below.

 ## Standard upgrade procedure